List of inhabited localities in Kaliningrad Oblast

-This is a list of inhabited localities in Kaliningrad Oblast, Russia, with their former names in German, Polish, and Lithuanian.
-After the former German regions of East Prussia were annexed to the Soviet Union as an exclave of the Russian SFSR, nearly all toponyms were given new Russian names.
+This is a list of currently and formerly inhabited localities in the Kaliningrad Oblast, Russia, with their former names, where available, in German, Polish, and Lithuanian.
+After the northern half of the former German region of East Prussia was annexed to the Soviet Union as an exclave of the Russian SFSR in 1945, nearly all the old toponyms of German, Lithuanian, Polish and Old Prussian origin were changed to new Russian ones.

-Major cities and towns
+Cities and towns

 Other localities

+Places that are no longer inhabited are marked with a dagger ("†").